selectiveintellect/vic/doc/faq.md

 10. What editor or IDE is needed for VIC&trade; ?

 We use [Vim](TODO) as our editor of choice on all the systems we support, but you could use any text editor of your choice.
+We provide a syntax highlighting file for Vim as part of the distribution of VIC&trade;.

 11. How does one compile VIC&trade; programs ?